microchip-pic-avr-examples/pic16f15244-delay-led-blink/README.md

 ![Program Complete](images/ProgramSuccess.png)

 ## Operation
-After the Nano board is programmed, LED0 will toggle between its 'ON' and 'OFF' states every one second.
+After the Nano board is programmed, LED0 will toggle between its On and Off states every one second.

 The `delay()` function is a quick and easy way to add a software delay to your code.
 Example 1 shows the `main()` function with a 1000 ms delay between each toggle.